Breast Sensitivity

 1. What sexual behaviors, communication techniques, and conditions contribute to higher levels of sexual satisfaction in allosexuals who are alloromantic with their partners?

-2. Is there a difference in the levels of sexual satisfaction between individuals attached to a partner within a long-term monogamous relationship and individuals attached to a long-term partner within an ethical non-monogamous relationship?
+2. Do individuals in long-term monogamous relationships experience different levels of sexual satisfaction with their partners?
+And individuals attached to a long-term partner within an ethical non-monogamous relationship?

-These findings can be applied easily by therapists, clinicians, and practitioners alike to help in couples therapy sessions.
+Therapists, clinicians, and practitioners alike can be apply easily to help in couples therapy sessions.

 What is a Clinical Sexologist?